alindesign/cpp-web-server/README.md

-# PassM
+# C++ Web server

-A simple password manager application written in C++, to study and practice the language.
+A simple implementation of a webserver in C++, to study and practice the language.

 ## Requirements